Which place is cheaper, Portland or Jacksonville?

 It's quite rainy in Jacksonville.
 In July, Jacksonville usually receives more rain than Portland.
 Jacksonville gets 5.4 inches (137 mm) of rain, while Portland receives 0.7 inches (18 mm) of rain each month for the summer.

 Both Portland and Jacksonville during the autumn are popular places to visit.
+The autumn months attract visitors to Jacksonville because of the city's sights and attractions and the shopping scene.
 Furthermore, the hiking trails, the shopping scene, the music scene, the small town atmosphere, and the natural beauty of the area are the main draw to Portland this time of year.

 In October, Jacksonville is generally much warmer than Portland.
-Temperatures in Jacksonville average around 70°F (21°C), and Portland stays around 55°F (13°C).
+Daily temperatures in Jacksonville average around 70°F (21°C), and Portland fluctuates around 55°F (13°C).

 It's quite sunny in Jacksonville.
 In the autumn, Jacksonville often gets more sunshine than Portland.
 Jacksonville gets 214 hours of sunny skies this time of year, while Portland receives 155 hours of full sun.

 The winter attracts plenty of travelers to both Jacksonville and Portland.
-Furthermore, many travelers come to Portland for the shopping scene and the cuisine.
+The museums, the shopping scene, and the cuisine are the main draw to Jacksonville this time of year.
+Furthermore, many travelers come to Portland for the museums, the shopping scene, and the cuisine.

 Be prepared for some very cold days in Portland.
 Jacksonville is much warmer than Portland in the winter.
-The temperature in Jacksonville is usually 53°F (12°C) in January, and Portland stays around 40°F (4°C).
+The daily temperature in Jacksonville averages around 53°F (12°C) in January, and Portland fluctuates around 40°F (4°C).